-- \bullet NO ${\!{X}}$ SO ${\!{X}}$ and fine particulate matters emissions are calculated locally on the basis of measurements.
+- NOx, SOx and fine particulate matters emissions are calculated locally on the basis of measurements.
 If discontinuous measurements are taken on a site, an average of the measurements over the last five years is taken where possible to avoid inconsistencies related to one-off measurements.
-For facilities burning natural gas that do not have automated measurement systems, a calculation method is provided for NO_x emissions and a default emission factor for SO_x (0.281 g/GJ LHV) and an other for fine particle emissions (0.9 g/GJ LHV) have been set up (factors recommended by the European Monitoring and Evaluation Programme - EMEP). - As it is concerned about what becomes of the waste generated by its activities, the Group has indicators on the production and recovery of the waste generated by its activities.
+For facilities burning natural gas that do not have automated measurement systems, a calculation method is provided for NOx emissions and a default emission factor for SOx (0.281 g / GJ LHV) and an other for fine particle emissions (0.9 g / GJ LHV) have been set up, both factors are recommended by the European Monitoring and Evaluation Programme - EMEP. - As it is concerned about what becomes of the waste generated by its activities, the Group has indicators on the production and recovery of the waste generated by its activities.
 These are based on definitions of waste and recovery established by local regulations.
 To avoid erroneous data about stock, only the tonnages taken away and weighed on site are reported as disposed of.
 The tonnages that must be reported are wet or dry, depending on the way they are disposed of: if the waste disposed of was wet, the reported tonnages are wet and the converse for dry waste.
 As an exception, if the waste is permanently stored on site, the associated dry tonnages must also be reported as disposed of.
 In the latter case, the waste is never recovered.
-Waste generated by the construction or dismantling of plant and equipment, by the repowering or upgrading of facilities, and by soil rehabilitation, are not covered by the indicators for waste generated by activities. - ENGIE operates hydraulic installations, some of which have water tanks.
-Given the difficulties in modeling the evaporation of each site, the evaporated water is not yet included in environmental reporting. - Pumping storage stations are now recognized in the same way as batteries, as recommended by the European taxonomy.
+Waste generated by the construction or dismantling of facilities, by the repowering or upgrading of facilities, and by soil rehabilitation, are not covered by the indicators for waste generated by activities. - ENGIE operates hydraulic installations, some of which have water tanks.
+Given the difficulties in modeling the evaporation of each site, the evaporated water is not yet included in environmental reporting. - Since 2022, pumping storage stations have been recognized in the same way as batteries, as recommended by the European taxonomy.
 In this regard, electricity consumption corresponds to the difference between electricity supplied by the network and that returned to the network.
 The latter, as a result, is no longer accounted for under ENGIE's electricity production.
-This modification was applied with retroactive effect as from 2015 for the sake of consistency.

-- For the sake of consistency, the factor for converting thermal power produced (GWhth) into electric power (GWhe) is set at 0.25 for incinerators and at 0.61 for all of the Group's procurement and energy production activities.
-This last factor was updated with retroactive effect as of 2015 for consistency purposes on the basis of EU Commission Delegated Regulation 2015/2402. - The energy efficiency indicator covers fossil fuel and biofuel power plants.
+This modification was applied with retroactive effect as from 2015 for the sake of consistency. - For the sake of consistency, the factor for converting thermal power produced (GWhth) into electric power (GWhe) is set at 0.25 for incinerators and at 0.61 for all of the Group's procurement and energy production activities.
+This last factor was updated with retroactive effect as of 2015 on the basis of European Commission Delegated Regulation 2015/2402. - The energy efficiency indicator covers fossil fuel and biofuel power plants.
 It also includes heat supplied by third parties as well as steel gases (see the note on heat and that on steel gases below).
+For sites supplied with heat, both the input and output are taken into account when calculating efficiency.